-We are pleased to announce that the King’s College Hospital Charity has appointed Hilary Sears to lead the Board of Trustees overseeing the development of the Charity as a strategic partner to King’s College Hospital NHS Foundation Trust.
+We are pleased to announce that King’s College Hospital Charity has appointed Hilary Sears to lead the Board of Trustees overseeing the development of the Charity as a strategic partner to King’s College Hospital NHS Foundation Trust.

 “I am delighted to welcome Hilary as our new Board Chairman,” said Gill Edelman, Chief Executive of King’s College Hospital Charity.
 “Hilary’s experience and expertise in helping guide organisations through times of transformational change will be particularly valuable as we develop our own fundraising team and embark on new plans for growth and development of the Charity.”

-Hilary recently completed her terms as Chairman of the MS Society (supporting MS sufferers and their families, and raising vital funds for research), and of KIDS (supporting disabled children).
+Hilary recently completed her terms as Chairman of the Multiple Sclerosis Society (supporting MS sufferers and their families, and raising vital funds for research), and of KIDS (supporting disabled children).
 She was a driving force behind the StopMS appeal, and presided over modernisation programmes, the development of the current strategies and re-branding.

 Hilary was a Vice-President in global firms Korn Ferry and AT Kearney, who seconded her to the Cabinet Office to focus on talent management for Senior Civil Servants.
-Hilary has a Cranfield MBA, and an MSc in Coaching and Behavioural Change from Henley Business School.
-She is Deputy Chairman of the International Advisory Board of Cranfield School of Management, and is a Trustee of the Cranfield Trust.
+Hilary has a Cranfield MBA and an MSc in Coaching and Behavioural Change from Henley Business School.
+She is Deputy Chairman of the International Advisory Board of Cranfield School of Management and is a Trustee of the Cranfield Trust.